-Arkansas State University-Mountain Home reserves the right to deny further attendance to a student who lacks the personal qualities, professional characteristics, or scholastic attainments essential for success.
+ASUMH reserves the right to deny further attendance to a student who lacks the personal qualities, professional characteristics, or scholastic attainments essential for success.

-A student will be placed on academic probation at the end of the first semester in which the student's cumulative grade point average (GPA) drops below 2.0.
-Academic probation does not prevent a student from enrolling in the next semester.
+A student will be placed on academic probation at the end of the first semester in which the student's cumulative grade point average (GPA) drops

-A student who is on academic probation must earn a minimum 2.0 semester grade point average at the end of the first semester on probation and each succeeding semester until the cumulative GPA is at a minimum of 2.0.
-Probation status is removed at the end of the semester when the cumulative GPA reaches a minimum 2.0.

-A student who is on academic probation and does not achieve a minimum 2.0 semester GPA in the next or any succeeding semester will be academically suspended.

-A student who is academically suspended will be suspended from enrollment for one semester (not counting summer terms).
+- below 2.0.
+Academic probation does not prevent a student from enrolling in the next semester. - A student who is on academic probation must earn a minimum 2.0 semester grade point average at the end of the first semester on probation and each succeeding semester until the cumulative GPA is at a minimum of 2.0.
+Probation status is removed at the end of the semester when the cumulative GPA reaches a minimum 2.0. - A student who is on academic probation and does not achieve a minimum 2.0 semester GPA in the next or any succeeding semester will be academically suspended. - A student who is academically suspended will be suspended from enrollment for one semester (not counting summer terms).
 After one semester, the suspended student must meet with the registrar before being re-admitted.
 Re-admittance is not automatic.
-If the student is re-admitted, he/she will be on academic probation and must adhere to the directions listed in #2 and #3 above.

-A student who is academically suspended for a second time will be academically dismissed from ASUMH for 2 years.
-After 2 years, the student must petition the vice chancellor for academic and student affairs in writing to be considered for re-admittance.
+If the student is re-admitted, he/she will be on academic probation and must adhere to the directions listed in paragraphs #2 and #3 above. - A student who is academically suspended for a second time will be academically dismissed from ASUMH for 2 years.
+After 2 years, the student must petition the provost/vice chancellor for academic and student affairs in writing to be considered for re-admittance.